 to the top

 Leaving our backpack at the hotel, we took off on our mountain excursion.
-The taxi took us to Teleferico, which is this new-to-me area that you can take a
+The taxi took us to Teleferico, which is this new-to-me area that you can take a cable car to the top

 The air was thin, at about 15,ooo ft above sea level, so the hike left me breathless at times (maybe because Iwas carrying Nigel too).
 Marshall and Stewart are real climbers, they just kept on.
 I would have let them go all the way to the rocky part, but Stewart was not listening to me, going his own way, which several times was frightening.
 I wondered if the altitude was affecting him, so I made the decision that we would try again another time.